Buck Steam Station

 - Capacity: 256 megawatts

 - Location: Rowan County, North Carolina

 - Commercial Date: 1926

-Buck Steam Station is a two-unit coal-fired generating station located on the Yadkin River in Rowan County, N.C.
+Buck Steam Station is a four-unit coal-fired generating station located on the Yadkin River in Rowan County, N.C.
 It was Duke Energy’s first large capacity coal generating plant built in the Carolinas and was named for the company’s co-founder James Buchanan "Buck" Duke.